aws-samples/aws-modernization-with-pulumi/content/15_workshop_setup/50_workshop_setup.md

 ## Pulumi

-Before you start this workshop you will need to [sign in](https://app.pulumi.com/signin?reason=401) to your Pulumi account.
+In order to run this workshop you will need to work with the Pulumi CLI.

-If you don't have an account yet, make sure you sign up [here](https://app.pulumi.com/signup)
+The Pulumi CLI will ask you to [login] (https://app.pulumi.com/signin?reason=401) to your Pulumi account as needed.
+If you prefer to signup now, [go to the signup page](http://app.pulumi.com/signup).
+Multiple identity provider options are available &mdash; email, GitHub, GitLab, or Atlassian &mdash; and each of them will work equally well for these labs.
 You will use Pulumi to depoy infrastructure changes using code.

 To install Pulumi run the following command:

 ```bash